arnowelzel/lightbox-photoswipe/readme.txt

 add_filter('lbwps_markup', 'my_lbwps_markup', 10, 1);`

+= Why is there not "zoom animation" when opening the lightbox? =

+PhotoSwipe has the option to create a zoom animation from the thumbnail to the final image when opening the lightbox.
+However, this does not work well with square thumbnails since the thumbnail is just enlarged to the final image size without keeping its aspect ratio.
+This would result in a quite weird image display where a square thumbnail gets stretched to a portrait or landscape image before the final image is loaded.
+Just having a black background where the final image gets loaded seems to be the better solution.
+Also see http://photoswipe.com/documentation/faq.html about this topic.

 = Local changes in PhotoSwipe =

 The following changes are the differences to PhotoSwipe 4.0 as of 2018-11-08: